veit/jupyter-tutorial/docs/productive/envs/spack/envs.rst

             ^libpng@1.6.34%gcc@9.1.0 arch=linux-debian9-x86_64
                 ^zlib@1.2.11%gcc@9.1.0+optimize+pic+shared arch=linux-debian9-x86_64

-Mit ``spack config get`` könnt ihr euch die Konfiguration einer bestimmten Umgebung anschauen:
+With ``spack config get`` you can look at the configuration of a certain
+environment:

 .. code-block:: console